-On March 15, 2019, the Company completed a transaction with Patrick Calderone to purchase 100% of the outstanding stock of AVX Design and Integration, Inc. ("AVX"), an IoT installation and management company based in southern California.

-Through our acquisition of AVX, we are planning to offer residential customers an entire smart home product line in the \$3,000 range We have finished designing smart devices for lighting control, air conditioner control, sprinkler control, garden light control, garage door control, and heating control.
-We are developing a swimming pool control device, smoke detector, and carbon monoxide monitor.
+Through AVX Design and Integration, Inc. ("AVX"), an IoT installation and management company based in southern California, and a subsidiary of the Company, we offer residential customers an entire smart home product line.
+We have finished designing smart devices for lighting control, air conditioner control, sprinkler control, garden light control, garage door control, and heating control and are in the process of developing a swimming pool control device, smoke detector, and carbon monoxide monitor.

-We believe smart home installation based on the USIP, and our Ubiquitor will include more functionalities than the current systems offered by our competitors.
-Our smart home systems would integrate, exchange data, interact and connect utilizing our PLC technology.
+We believe smart installation based on the USIP, and our Ubiquitor together will include more functionalities than the current systems offered by our competitors.
+It is our goal that our smart systems would integrate, exchange data, interact and connect utilizing our forthcoming PLC technology.
 As a result, the installation process would be simplified, and its costs would be reduced.

-Once successfully integrated, the Ubiquitor will be central to every smart home installation that AVX does.
+Once successfully integrated, the Ubiquitor will be central to every smart installation with our IoT Installation Services segment.
 The Ubiquitor's connectivity capabilities will allow that system to be expanded and customized in the future.
-We also plan to offer zero down payment options for installation of AVX's smart home systems and charge a monthly subscription fee instead.
+We also plan to offer zero down payment options for installation of our smart systems and charge a monthly subscription fee instead.

-Notwithstanding the foregoing, should we be unable to successfully integrate the Ubiquitor into AVX's smart home installations, the Ubiquitor will continue to be a flagship product of our Company that can be applied to various other purposes in the different industries and fields mentioned above.
+Notwithstanding the foregoing, should we be unable to successfully integrate the Ubiquitor into our smart installations, the Ubiquitor will continue to be a flagship product of our Company that can be applied to various other purposes in the different industries and fields mentioned above.